sproul-club/sc-backend-docs/README.md

 You'll be provided the values of these environment variables by your lead developer.

+## Handling environments

 The name of this environment file depends on the type of environment you're setting up: either Production (`prod`), Staging (`staging`), Development (`dev`), or Local (`local`).
-For example, if we wanted to setup the *development* environment, you would name your environment file to `.env.dev`, with the codename appended at the end of the filename.
-Similarly, to setup the *production* environment, you would name your environment file to `.env.prod`.
+For example, if we wanted to setup the *development* environment, you would name your environment file to `.env.dev`, with the codename appended at the end of the filename, and you would run the application with the command `MODE=dev python app.py`.
+Similarly, to setup the *production* environment, you would name your environment file to `.env.prod` and the corresponding command would be `MODE=prod python app.py`.

 For context, you'll typically only setup the **`local`** environment on your machine.
 The `local` environment is used when you're running both frontend and backend applications on your machine and the other environments correspond to the respective applications hosted on Heroku.
 The main reason the naming of these environment files is important is that each environment configuration will control what database is being loaded, how email links are formatted, and where those email links redirect you when resetting your password or confirming your account.

+The supported environments are `local`, `dev`, `staging`, and `prod`.

 ## Recommended third-party tools